OpenMined/syft.js/README.md

   Charts are updated during this process, and you should see the training loss going down and the accuracy going up.
 - After the training is complete, model diff is submitted to PyGrid.

 If “Keep making cycle requests” is checked, the whole cycle process is repeated until PyGrid tells worker that model training is complete.
-It should be visible that
-PyGrid aggregates each 3 submissions into the global model, so each 3rd starts with lower loss and higher accuracy.

 ## Compatibility